CryptoRodeo/oras-downstream/README.md

 - Create an application in your workspace.
 - Configure your application component.
 - If you're using Github, ensure that you have the [redhat-konflux-bot](https://github.com/apps/red-hat-konflux) enabled.
-- Check Konflux CI make sure everything is set up correctly.
+- Check your Konflux CI results.
+Ensure that your component was able to be pulled from, built and tested.

 For more information on configuring creating applications and components, please see [the documentation](https://konflux-ci.dev/docs/how-tos/creating/).